ibm-cloud-docs/assistant/deploy-zendesk.md

       On Safari, the application files are extracted from the ZIP file into a folder.
 To keep the file archived as a .zip file, so you can upload it later, edit the Safari preferences.
 Clear the *Open safe files after downloading* checkbox.
       {: note}

-    - Copy the credentials that are generated for you in the **Watson Assistant Zendesk app credentials** field.
-You will need them in a later step.

     - Log in to Zendesk with a user ID that has administrative privileges.

     - Install the Watson Assistant Zendesk app to your Zendesk Chat subdomain as a new private app.